 Photo by Ehab Amin

-We can use the visual balance to bring a pleasing sense of harmony to an image.
+We can use the visual balance to bring a pleasing sense of harmony sense of harmony to an image.
 An unbalanced composition feels energetic, unstable, and obviously lacking in harmony, especially when we can see a more pleasing possibility.

 You want to consider both visual weight (how compelling a given subject is) as well as balance across the frame.
 While skyscrapers have more weight than warehouses humans have more weight than skyscrapers.
 A well-balanced downtown portrait could have a human in the center, framed evenly by background skyscrapers.